The best running gaiters will help keep sand, rocks, and other debris out of your running shoes. Photo: iRunFar/Eszter Horanyi

 - Limited durability

-- Requires removing your shoes to put the gaiter on/take it off
+- Requires removing your shoes to put the gaiter on or take it off

-When testing the REI Co-op Swiftland Running Gaiters, we were impressed with how easy it was to forget we were even wearing gaiters.
-Lightweight and breathable, these gaiters fit like a comfortable sock that just so happens to attach to the outside of your shoe.
-There’s subtle grippy material inside the top cuff that prevents the gaiters from slouching while also helping keep dust and debris from entering.
+When we tested the REI Co-op Swiftland Running Gaiters, we were impressed with how easy it was to forget we were even wearing them.
+Lightweight and breathable, these gaiters fit like a comfortable sock that happens to attach to the outside of your shoe.
+There’s a subtly grippy material inside the top cuff that prevents the gaiters from slouching and also helps keep out dust and debris.

 The front hook and adjustable elastic cord attach to any trail running shoe.
 These gaiters also have a piece of Velcro on the back that works with nearly any shoe with a gaiter trap, which is essentially a piece of Velcro on the heel of the shoe.
-Altra and several other shoes come with a gaiter trap included.
-You can add a gaiter trap to nearly any pair of shoes by superglueing a small patch of Velcro to them.
+Altra and several other shoes feature a gaiter trap, and you can add one to most shoes by adhering a small patch of Velcro to them.
 If you do this, you can remove the elastic cord under the shoe.

 Material: 76% polyester/24% spandex